Axway-API-Management-Plus/apim-demo-helm-charts/README.md

 - You are expected to have a knowledge of Kubernetes

-- You have a Kubernetes cluster with Helm installed.
+- You have a Kubernetes cluster with Helm installed

 - You have Docker images of Axway API Management, MySQL (*mysql* in local-values.yaml) and an ingress controller (*ccbackend* in local-values.yaml) in a Docker registry (protected by user ID/password)